By JOE GIDDENS

 Some parting advice for you math students from Corson:

 “You got to do your homework from the very beginning.
-There is no cramming in math.”
+There’s no cramming in math.”